zibrahimov/fox-runner/README.md

 # 🦊 Fox Runner

 **Fox Runner** is a fun game integrated into [PomoFox](https://www.pomofox.com/), a Pomodoro app designed to help you track time and stay focused.
-During your breaks, you can enjoy this game where you control a running fox, avoiding obstacles in the form of **tomato soldiers** with swords.
+During your breaks, you can enjoy this game where you control a running fox, avoiding obstacles in the form of **tomato soldiers**.
 Your goal is to survive for as long as possible and achieve the highest score!

 ![Fox Runner Game Demo](https://github.com/zibrahimov/fox-runner/blob/main/assets/game.gif?raw=true) <!-- Replace with your actual GIF URL -->